Dear Consumer Ed:

 - Promising to remove negative but accurate information from your credit report;

 - Encouraging you to establish a new credit identity by applying for an Employer Identification Number to use instead of your Social Security Number.

 - Telling you to stop making payments to your creditors;

 - Suggesting that you dispute all the information in your credit report, even if it is accurate.

 - Telling you to ignore the IRS, collection letters or other legal documents.

 - Encouraging you to make false statements on a loan or credit application.

 You should also be aware that only certain regulated professionals or entities are allowed to make credit repair promises in the state of Georgia.
 These include banks, savings and loan associations, attorneys, real estate brokers and certain nonprofit organizations.
 If the company in question does not fit that description, it is not an authorized credit repair service organization and is therefore in violation of Georgia state law.

-You can report credit repair violators to the Federal Trade Commission and to the Georgia Department of Law’s Consumer Protection Division by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+You can report credit repair violators to the Federal Trade Commission and to the Georgia Attorney General's Consumer Protection Division by calling 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).